Tekasima99/StudySecurity-/index.md

 1. Web application Firewall protect what is attempting to the web server.
 2. Network Firewall protect the network as a whole.

+# integrating Data and System with third parties
+- Evaluate the risks of integration.
+- Considerations of integration.

+## Evaluate the risks of integration
+> The key is to know the risk

+> System and data may be required to integrated because of joint venture with another entity.
+When implementing the cloud computing, there will be needed to integrate systems and data.

+> The need is well known intentional, while the other case it may not recognized as happening.
+When people use social media, the may actually integrate the company data with third party.

+> In all case, there is a risk within the integration data with third parties.

+## Considerations of integration [PART 4]
+### Risk awareness:
+1. Always evaluate the risk when integrating system and data with third parties:
+- Data may reside out of control of the business.
+- Network transmission may be vulnerable.
+- The other side of integration may not be secure.
+- The party may go out of business.

+### Onboarding and offboarding of business partners.
+1. THE ONBOARDING PROCESS: Procedures and systems need to be put in place that will allow authorized people from the third-party business partner to access the appropriate system and data.
+- Implementing an identify and access management (IAM) system can help ease the burden.
+2. THE OFFBOARDING PROCESS: Procedures and systems also need to be put in place to remove access once the partnership is terminated or the authorized person leaves the business partner.

+### Interoperability agreements.
+1. If the integration of the risk is acceptable, some of additional agreement need to be created to help the process:
+- MEMORANDUM OF UNDERSTANDING (MOU): A document that is created that established an agreement between two parties.
+- BLANKET PURCHASE AGREEMENT (BPA): A document created and used for covering repetitive needs for products or services.
+- SERVICE LEVEL AGREEMENT (SLA): An agreement that specifies the guaranteed uptime of the system.
+- INTERNET SERVICE AGREEMENT (ISA): Specifies any data limits places on an internet connection and should contain a guarantee of the amount of uptime of the internet connection.

+### Data Backups.
+1. Cloud storage may be the best solution to off site storage for the data backups-mitigating the risk of data loss in case of a disaster.
+- A risk associated with the third party; All backups store offsite should be encrypted.

+### Data ownership.
+1. There must be clear understanding of data ownership before integration of system and data is undertaken.
+- Some third parties consider all data stored on their systems as being their data.

+### Compliance and Performance Standard.
+1. Real all the agreements with third parties carefully to ensure that what they offer an/or provide meets with the compliance standards that are required.
+- In some cases, it is not only inappropriate to integrate data with a third party, but it may also actually be in violation of the law.

+### Follow security policies and procedures.
+1. Security policies and procedures should be in place to protect the integrity of the business’s system.
+- At least one of the policies needs to define what is unauthorized sharing of data.

+### Social media represents a type of data integration that may be difficult to control.
+1. With the increase on social media network and application, company data may not necessarily be under control of the proper entities.
+2. Companies should strive to train personnel on what appropriate to share on social media and what should not.
+3. It is possible that company sensitive information may be shared on social media.